kopigeek-labs/ai-research-analyst/README.md

 - **Gathering Accurate Insights:** Leveraging AI to uncover patterns and information from diverse data sources.

 This AI Research Assistant will empower researchers to perform high-level and in-depth analysis on US-listed companies efficiently and effectively.

-IMPORTANT NOTE: Requires an OpenAI API key in .env for the application to work!

 ## 2. Core Problem Statement